To define the mechanism for faculty members, staff and students to submit reports about both unprofessional and exemplary student behavior

 Reports regarding unprofessional and exemplary faculty or staff behavior fall under the purview of another policy and are equally valued.

-For cases of exemplary behavior, any faculty member, staff, or student may submit a Professionalism/Mistreatment Report.
+For cases of exemplary behavior, any faculty member, staff, or student may submit a Professionalism Report.
 In order for students to receive recognition for their commitment, the Office of Student Affairs will inform the faculty mentors, the appropriate course/clerkship director, if applicable, and the Dean of Student Affairs.
-The student’s exemplary behavior is mentioned in the Medical Student Performance Evaluation Letter (MSPE) if 1) students receive two or more Professionalism/Mistreatment Reports for exemplary behavior in Phase 1 and subsequently receive a Professionalism/Mistreatment Report for exemplary behavior in Phase 2 (Major Clinical Year) or Phase 3 or 2) if a student receives two or more Professionalism/Mistreatment Reports for exemplary behavior in Phase 2 or Phase 3.
+The student’s exemplary behavior is mentioned in the Medical Student Performance Evaluation Letter (MSPE) if 1) students receive two or more Professionalism Reports for exemplary behavior in Phase 1 and subsequently receive a Professionalism Report for exemplary behavior in Phase 2 (Major Clinical Year) or Phase 3 or 2) if a student receives two or more Professionalism Reports for exemplary behavior in Phase 2 or Phase 3.

 Action of Professionalism Evaluation Reports with Unprofessional Behavior

-If a student receives two or more Professionalism/Mistreatment Reports in Phase 1 and subsequently receives a Professionalism/Mistreatment Report in Phase 2 (Major Clinical Year) or Phase 3, or if a student receives two or more Professionalism/Mistreatment Reports in Phase 2 or Phase 3, then the student is referred to Student Progress and Promotions Committee (SPPC) and issues concerning the student’s professional behavior are included in the MSPE.
+If a student receives two or more Professionalism Reports in Phase 1 and subsequently receives a Professionalism Report in Phase 2 (Major Clinical Year) or Phase 3, or if a student receives two or more Professionalism Reports in Phase 2 or Phase 3, then the student is referred to Student Progress and Promotions Committee (SPPC) and issues concerning the student’s professional behavior are included in the MSPE.
 If the MSPE has been transmitted, Carle Illinois College of Medicine will notify residency program directors of the ongoing concerns about performance in the competency of professionalism.
 SPPC can recommend dismissal.

-Students who receive a Professionalism/Mistreatment Report but do not feel that its issuance was merited can ask for clarification or review from the faculty member and provide a written statement as a response.
-The student has up to 14 calendar days after being notified of the issuance of the Professionalism/Mistreatment Report to review with the faculty member and/or the Associate Dean for Student Affairs and submit a response.
-Additionally, students should consult the Grievance Policy and the Mistreatment Reporting Process.
+Students who receive a Professionalism Report but do not feel that its issuance was merited can ask for clarification or review from the faculty member and provide a written statement as a response.
+The student has up to 14 calendar days after being notified of the issuance of the Professionalism Report to review with the faculty member and/or the Associate Dean for Student Affairs and submit a response.
+If a student is not satisfied with the resolution, the Mistreatment Reporting Procedure (which includes professionalism) will be followed.
+If the student is not satisfied with the outcome of that process, they may pursue a grievance through the Grievances by Medical Student Policy.
+For any questions about professionalism and the process, please contact Danny Teraguchi, Associate Dean for Student Affairs, at email@example.com.